The Casual Sportsman

 What fruit keeps interns at bay?
 Will pineapples stop nurses in their tracks?
 Do chiropractors fear bananas or cumquats more?
 What I’d most like to know, what fruit will ward off a coroner?
 Lastly, what would happen if a doctor ate an apple?

-A: For the answer we must go back in the mists of ancient history before cable TV, before color TV, before UHF TV, when everything was analog and TVs were the size of a jukebox and packed with glowing vacuum tubes.
+Ever wonder why is there no channel one on broadcast TV?
+Why it starts at two?
+For the answer we must go back in the mists of ancient history before cable TV, before color TV, before UHF TV, when everything was analog and TVs were the size of a jukebox and packed with glowing vacuum tubes.
 In other words before most of us were born.

 At first there was a channel one.
 Then UHF came along and they needed a place on the dial to switch the TV’s receiver to UHF which had its own separate knob.
 They wedged that into the channel one spot and whatever was there before moved up the VHF dial to another number.
 In many cases this was NBC going from channel one to four.